 Decarbonising Heat: Understanding how to increase the appeal and performance of heat pumps

-This report describes findings from a trial conducted over the winter of 2018-19 to understand if homeowners could use a hybrid heating system to get comfortably warm at home.
-It is part of the Smart Systems and Heat programme and used the Energy Systems Catapult’s Living Lab of connected homes.
+Understanding how to increase the appeal and performance of heat pumps draws on the findings from an Energy Systems Catapult trial conducted over the winter of 2018-19 to understand if homeowners could use a hybrid heating system to get comfortably warm at home.

-The Catapult integrated a Home Energy Services Gateway with an Air Source Heat Pump ( and the homeowners’ existing gas boiler to create a low carbon hybrid heating system.
+The Catapult integrated a smart control system with an Air Source Heat Pump and the homeowners’ existing gas boiler to create a low carbon hybrid heating system.
 We then recruited five members of the public who were willing to trial the system and installed it in their homes.

 The research goals of the trial were to: